Author: Jeff Bacon

 Business-Aware

-For men with business interests, we know the valuation and ownership issues that need to be addressed up front, not negotiated mid-divorce.
+For men with business interests, we know the valuation and ownership issues to address up front, not mid-divorce.

 Coordinated With Estate Planning

-Prenups should be consistent with wills, trusts, and beneficiary designations.
+Prenups should line up with wills, trusts, and beneficiary designations.
 We flag inconsistencies so the documents work together.

 Plain Language, Honest Counsel

 You should understand every paragraph of what you are signing.
-We explain it that way and tell you straight where the leverage is and where it is not.
+We explain it that way.
+We tell you straight where the leverage is and where it is not.

 All FAQs For Fathers